SammyShaw/SammyShaw.github.io/_posts/2025-11-18-fantasy-bball-ranker-2.0.md

 | 2023-24 | 136-14 | 90.7 | 743-598 | 55.4 | 140-10 | 93.3 | 743-596 | 55.5 |
 | 2024-25 | 130-20 | 86.7  | 719-597 | 54.6 | 138-12| 92.0 | 727-596 | 55.0 |

+Shaw rankings dominate traditional Z rankings and BBM rankings by large margins.
+This is true for every NBA season from 20-21 to 24-25.

 Although SHAW rankings do not dramatically increase total category wins, it substantially increases matchup wins by concentrating value into category combinations that consistently beat opponents.
 In other words, SHAW wins efficiently, dominating the matchup wins even when total category margins are moderate.
 Traditional *Z*-scores distribute value across categories that do not reinforce each other, which leads to strong *Z* totals but weaker matchup performance.
 SHAW explicitly exploits covariance structure to avoid this inefficiency.